elastic/rally-tracks/elastic/logs/README.md

 * `end_date` (default: `2020-01-02` ) - The end date of the data.
 This value minus the `start_date` will determine the time range assigned to the data and also directly impact the total volume indexed.
 Must be greater than the `start_date`.
 * `corpora_uri_base` (default: `https://rally-tracks.elastic.co`) - Specify the base location of the datasets used by this track.
 * `lifecycle` (default: unset to fall back on Serverless detection) - Specifies the lifecycle management feature to use for data streams.
 Use `ilm` for index lifecycle management or `dlm` for data lifecycle management.
 By default, `dlm` will be used for benchmarking Serverless Elasticsearch.
+* `workflow-request-cache` (default: `true`) - Explicit control of request cache query parameter in searches executed in a workflow.
+This can be further overriden at an operation level with `request-cache` parameter.

 ### Data Download Parameters